 - To collaborate on adjusting the deadline for students to submit appeals to be reviewed by CCS from two (2) to four (4) years.

 - Collaborated with the Directors of Counseling, Health Services, SSD and Veterans

 - To create a more seamless appeal process

 - Collaborated with Communications Marketing Director of Web Services

 - Moved to online meetings through Microsoft Teams.

 - Discussed how to closely work with the office of SSD and the veterans office to better serve students in different needs.

 The Chair extends a special thank you to the Registrar’s office for their service to the Committee on Course and Standing.
-Lisandra Rodriguez, Emiko Sanchez and Florence Farrat continued to be a tremendous source of support and help to the committee.
+Lisandra Rodriguez and Emiko Sanchez as well as Dr. Palmer from the Office of Academic Affairs continued to be a tremendous source of support and help to the committee.

-The Chair, with approval from the Committee, continues to review appeals independently or in a small group with other committee members, during the semester as well as in the summer between Committee meetings.
+The Chair, with approval from the Committee, continues to review appeals independently or in a small group with other committee members, during the summer as well as in the winter between Committee meetings.

 Reviewing appeals independently puts a substantial demand on time, especially because of deadlines.
 The input of the faculty Secretary of the committee is exceedingly helpful.
 The Chair of CCS receives a 3hr release time for serving in the committee.